 And of course, Christmas morning is spent unwrapping gifts, cooking, eating, talking to parents, family, and friends.
 Once lights are out for the night, we talk about the joy on everyone’s face.

-In closing, I encourage you to Adopt A Military Family to put a smile on your face and warm a heart.
+In closing, I encourage you to Adopt A Military Family to put a smile on a face and warm a heart.
 Open your home and heart to that new family, to that spouse that will be alone because they don’t have a choice.
 They need it.
 I promise!

 Latest posts by MomJonz (see all)